AtmosphericDynamicsGroup/AtmosphericDynamicsGroup.github.io/README.md

-## Welcome to Atmospheric Dyanmics Group
+## Welcome to Atmospheric Dynamics Group

 We are from the Earth System Science Programme at the Chinese University of Hong Kong.